tudat-team/tudat-space/docs/source/_src_api/sensitivity_analysis/available_parameters.rst

 - :literal:`spherical_harmonics_s_coefficients`

-	Estimates the **sine** coefficients in the spherical harmonics gravity model for a body.
-There are two ways to specify which coefficients are to be estimated: using min/max settings for degree and order, or using block indices:
+	Considers the **sine** coefficients in the spherical harmonics gravity model for a body.
+There are two ways to specify which coefficients are to be used: giving min/max settings for degree and order, or giving block indices:

 	.. code-block:: python